This country-specific Q&A provides an overview to employment and labour law in China.

 b. the employee is incompetent in his/her position and still fails to meet the position requirements after training or transfer to another new position which his/her employer arranged; or

-c. the performance of the employment contract cannot continue due to considerable change of the objective situation on which the contract is based, and both the employer and the employee cannot reach an agreement on amending it after mutual negotiation; or
+c. the performance of the employment contract cannot continue due to a considerable change to the objective situation on which the contract is based, and both the employer and the employee cannot reach an agreement on amending it after mutual negotiation; or

 d. mass redundancy is also allowed when the employer meets the statutory conditions provided in LCL (see question 2).

 What, if any, additional considerations apply if large numbers of dismissals (redundancies) are planned?